 Refugee Medical Screening

-To gain a better understanding of RMS, the clinical providers who will be working with the refugee individual or family should look over the following resources:
+To gain a better understanding of RMS, the private sponsor group and the clinical providers who will be working with the refugee individual or family should look over the following resources:

-– CareRef assists clinicians in walking through the exam for individual they are seeing.
+CareRef assists clinicians in walking through the exam for individuals they are seeing.
 It adjusts its recommendations based on their individual’s country of origin and follows the guidance of CDC for the domestic refugee medical exam, or refugee medical screening (RMS).

 Federally Qualified Health Centers (FQHC)